Advantages of Corrugated Tubes

 Many techniques to reduce the tube side boundary layer resistance have been tried including various styles of tube “inserts” which take the form of complex wire shapes or flat twisted strips fitted inside the tubes and various styles of tube deformation.
 Most have the disadvantage of increasing the resistance to fluid flow, the pressure loss, at a rate which increases more rapidly than the decrease in boundary layer resistance.

 One technique which does not have this disadvantage, however, is that of deforming the tube with either a continuous spiral indentation or an intermittent spot indentation.
 Research has shown that by choosing the depth, angle and width of the indentation carefully, the rate of decrease in boundary layer resistance can exceed the rate of increase in pressure loss.
-This form of enhancement is illustrated in the following pictures.

 The continuous disturbance of the boundary layer of the tube side fluid increases the amount of turbulence within the fluid as described mathematically by the “Nusselt number” and, providing the tube side fluid has the higher resistance to heat flow, will increase the overall rate at which heat is transferred.